Hari Kailad

 Random Oracles: Limits to Cryptography and Computation

 The random oracle model has been used time and time again in security proofs within cryptography.
-However, real implementation of a random oracle exists, and so are modeled by hash functions.
+However, no real implementation of a random oracle exists, and so are modeled by hash functions.
 Here I illustrate yet another paper, showing that modeling protocols with random oracles has theoretical limitations.

 The Number Theoretic Transform